 Then, he asked me the dreaded question (or, maybe I asked him first –yeah I asked him first): “When was your last relationship?”
 We both lied, and said a year prior.
 Naked truth was, I was at the tail-end of a situationship, and had ended an actual relationship less than a year before.
 I had a feeling that his truth was similar.
-What he also didn’t know was that I’d only been on one date in six months, and he’d be the first “new” person I would start dating after being raped.
+What he also didn’t know was that I’d only been on one date in years, and he’d be the first “new” person I would start dating after being raped.
 (God, even writing that is difficult.
 I still don’t want to believe it.)

 I thought I’d be okay dating because up until then, I was fine.
 It had been a few years since it happened, and I was starting to come to terms with it.
 And by that I mean, acknowledging that someone actually forced themselves on me.
 (Like the doctor said, “he didn’t drug you to steal your purse, honey.”)
 I hadn’t been triggered in a while, so it wasn’t even something that crossed my mind… until the second date.